Skip to content

 Where and how can I change my password?

 Please log in to your BVG account with your e-mail address and password.
-Once you are successfully logged in, select “Security settings”.
+Once you have successfully logged in, select “Security settings”.
 Then click on “Change” under the menu item “Login data” and “Basic security”.

 I have forgotten my password?
 What can I do?